Sign in is optional. Save and customise your presets.

 How to use:

 When to use: Zoom in (200-400%) to work on fine details, zoom out (50-100%) to see overall composition.
-Combine with PAN to navigate large or zoomed images.
+Use Left Click + Spacebar + Drag to navigate large or zoomed images.

 Note: Zoom doesn't change your image - only how you view it.
 Your export will always be at the dimensions you set in RESIZE.